aws-samples/aws-emr-utilities/utilities/self-managed-spark-history-server-emr/README.md

 **Step 2:** Set up a proxy server on master node to generate pre-signed S3 URL for executor logs:

 Here is the simple python code for this task ![py_web_server.sh](code/py_web_server.py) Run proxy server on master node (this step can also be part of cluster bootstrap/step.
+This proxy server will listen on port 9977 and serve as a presigned URL for S3 bucket/key requested from Spark history server executor logs.

 ```
 nohup python3 py_web_server.sh &
 ```